(Last Updated 2/3/26)

 Here is our starter after the second 24 hour fermentation.
 Lots of bubbles again, but no volume increase yet:

-When you discard, you can either be exact by using your scale to weigh a container, pouring the starter into the container, emptying half of that out, and then putting it back into your jar, or do what I do and pour what looks like half in the garbage or sink (or into another container to put in the refrigerator and use for sourdough discard recipes!), and hope for the best.
+When you discard, you can either be exact by using your scale to weigh a container, pouring the starter into the container, emptying half of that out, and then putting it back into your jar, or do what I do and pour what looks like half in the garbage (or into another container to put in the refrigerator and use for sourdough discard recipes!), and hope for the best.
 This has always worked out fine for me.

 Now is the time to start using the band around your jar to keep track of the volume, so that you can easily tell when your starter has began doubling in volume after a feeding and become active enough to use for baking.